 CORES' special legal status prevents it from having capital.
 However, the law requires it to build up a financial reserve, which, on Dec.
-31, 2012, totaled €144 million (including the special and statutory reserves).
-The extraordinary income derived from the 2012 oil reserve sale was allocated to reserves.
-As of end-July 2013, CORES' reserves had already reached €189 million.
+31, 2013, totaled €189 million (including the special and statutory reserves), up from €145 million in 2012.
+The increase is due to the extraordinary income derived from the 2012 oil reserve sale, which was allocated to reserves.